 12. Raw Eggs

-Along with the Salmonella risk that raw eggs can pose to cats, there’s also a protein in egg whites, called avidin.
+Along with the Salmonella risk that raw eggs can pose to cats, there’s also a protein in egg whites called avidin.
 When eaten raw, avidin can block the absorption of biotin, an important B vitamin, from the intestines.
 This can cause skin and coat problems.

-14. Dog Food
+15. Dog Food

 Cats aren’t “small dogs” and therefore have different nutritional needs than dogs, such as a higher requirement for dietary taurine.
-This is an amino acid breakdown product that is critical in proper health and function of the heart, eyes, and other organs.
+This is an amino acid breakdown product that is critical in the proper health and function of the heart, eyes, and other organs.

 Are there any foods you’re concerned about feeding your cat?
-Ask about them in the comments and we’ll do our best to answer.
+Ask about them in the comments, and we’ll do our best to answer.